BrusselsBrussels +32 (0) 2 372 91 68

 • Who should attend: a deliberately diverse mix of key stakeholders in the freight logistic sector includes commercial leaders, academics, entrepreneurs, shippers, LSPs, those with a responsibility for freight logistics in Europe or across the world, those with a direct responsibility for or interest in the environment.

-• What to expect: collaborative, constructive discussions challenging conventional thinking, expanding perspectives and sharpening strategic visions.
+• What to expect: collaborative, constructive open discussions to learn from each other and expand our perspectives.
 No sales pitches.
 Supporting you to push decarbonisation forward in your own business.

 Please enter details below (required*)